-Given the history of the Island, there are various structures that still remain within the Residential District, such as old churches or fortifications.
-Some of these have been adaptively reused for housing or other types of spaces.
-In 2004, a review of the Zoning Ordinance led to the creation of historic preservation overlay districts to protect properties that have been determined to be architecturally, archeologically, culturally and historically significant to the Town.
+Given the history of the Island, there are various non-residential structures that still remain within the Residential District, such as old churches or fortifications.
+Some of these have been adaptively reused for housing or other types of spaces; one identified need that may be accommodated within a historic, non-residential property is that of a community center.

+In 2004, a review of the Zoning Ordinance led to the creation of historic preservation overlay districts to protect properties that have been determined to be architecturally, archaeologically, culturally and historically significant to the Town.